Graduate School Development Programme

 I would have no hesitation in recommending these courses to UoP PGRs – especially if an early evening slot that you can attend from home would fit your circumstances.
 The materials to support the sessions are provided the following day and this includes the recording of the session.
 I would have thought this would be particularly valuable to those for whom English is a second language.

 Lynda.com is an online training resource which is free to all our postgraduate research degree students.
-Lynda.com provides a library of more than 5,000 courses on business, software, and creative skills – some of which will be directly relevant to research degree students, while others provide more general skills training such as Microsoft Office, SPSS, and Nvivo.
+You can access a library of more than 5,000 courses on business, software, and creative skills – some of which will be directly relevant to research degree students, while others provide general skills training such as Microsoft Office, SPSS, and Nvivo.

 Graduate Students Professional Development (GPROF)

-The GPROF, delivered by the Department for Curriculum and Quality Enhancement (DCQE), is mandatory for postgraduate students who are involved in any teaching activity and work as demonstrators and tutors.
+The GPROF, delivered by the Department for Curriculum and Quality Enhancement (DCQE), is mandatory for postgraduate students involved in any teaching activity and who work as demonstrators and tutors.

-Postgraduate students who wish to participate in GPROF should complete the application form and ask their department to sign the document, indicating their consent.
+If you want to participate in GPROF, you should complete the application form and ask your department to sign the document, indicating their consent.
 For further information please visit the DCQE website.